We are evaluating the feasibility of holding this event in 2022. Please stay tuned.

-As a celebration of the approaching Spring Equinox, 24 Hours of Wirth and the Half-24 begin and end with the sun.
-The 24 will begin at sundown on Febraury 28, or 6:44pm.
-The half-24 will begin with sunrise on the February 29, at 7:19am.
-Both races will end at sunset on Saturday evening, at 6:45pm.
+This ultra-marathon cross-country ski/fat-tire bike event is equal parts grueling athletic feat and fun outdoors experience.
+As a celebration of the approaching Spring Equinox, 24 Hours of Wirth and the 12 Hours of Wirth begin and end with the sun.
+The 24 hour will begin at sundown on Friday, or 5:59pm.
+The 12 hour will begin with sunrise on Saturday, at 6:52am.
+Both races will end at sunset on Saturday evening, at 6:00pm.

-This does indeed mean that the 24 Hours of Wirth competitors will actually be putting in 24 hours and 1 minute, while our Half-24 racers will catch a break, only have to ski or bike for 11 hours and 25 minutes.
+This does indeed mean that the 24 Hours of Wirth competitors will actually be putting in 24 hours and 1 minute, while our Half-24 racers will catch a break, only needing to ski or bike for 11 hours and 8 minutes.

 Bikers and skiers may join forces on a relay team, but they will not be eligible for awards.

 A screen in The Trailhead will track live results.